Photographer for Wedding in Buxted

 Your wedding photographer remains with you throughout every special moment of the day, capturing memories and blending into the background.
 If theyíre good at their job, youíll hardly notice theyíre there.
 The photographer is the one who notices every detail out of place such as lipstick stains on the teeth, or wonky button holes etc.

 They will be there to inform you of this and help you try to fix it.
-The planner of your wedding will be with you for far less of the day in Buxted than your photographer will.
+The planner of your wedding will be with you for far less of the day than your photographer will.
 The photographer will help the wedding party and guests be where they need to be and help to calm any emotions.

 Patience Is the Key